 Four Ways to Effectively Respond to a Rapidly Changing Environment

 The world has changed potentially forever.
 Leaders are challenged to rapidly manage changes in health mandates, maintain adequate supplies of key items, and ensure worker safety to sustain the business through the pandemic.
-Time is of the essence, and automation can rise to meet the need to maintain business continuity.
+Time is of the essence, and business continuity.
 Here are four ways pre-built intelligent automation can help:

 Some employees are working from home, but others are needed at the plant, in the shop, or on the floor.
 Automation is being used to communicate with team members and periodically check on employees to ensure they feel well enough to staff their shift.
 The goal is to minimize any further outbreaks and enable employee health.